CITRIS Director of Development at UC Berkeley

 Berkeley is committed to hiring and developing staff who want to work in a high performing culture that supports the outstanding work of our faculty and students.
 In deciding whether to apply for a staff position at Berkeley, candidates are strongly encouraged to consider the alignment of the Berkeley Workplace Culture with their potential for success at http://jobs.berkeley.edu/why-berkeley.html.

-20% Plans, schedules, and implements fundraising projects and programs, including specific fundraising programs such as annual fund, events to raise CITRIS’s visibility among prospective donors and partners, and targeted cultivation/stewardship of major prospects.
+30% Plans, schedules, and implements fundraising projects and programs, including specific programs such as annual fund to raise CITRIS’s visibility among prospective donors and partners, and targeted engagement of major prospects.
 These programs must be developed with the CITRIS multi-campus ecosystem in mind.

 10% Coordinates and oversees the work of support staff and/or other professionals.